VasuBhakt/voiceAssistant/README.md

 # 🎙️ voiceAssistant

-**voiceAssistant** is a Flutter-based AI-powered voice assistant, powered by Gemini 2.5.
+**voiceAssistant** is a Flutter-based AI-powered voice assistant, powered by Gemini 2.5 Flash.
 Ask it about Sports, History, Science, or any topic, and it responds via text and speech!

 ## 🌟 Features
 - 🎤 Real-time Speech-to-Text recognition.